BenGravell/spinningup-helper/windows_guide.md

   - My `.condarc` file is in `C:\Users\bjgra`

+### Clone spinningup
-### Clone the [spinningup Git repo](https://github.com/openai/spinningup) using Git or GitHub Desktop
+- Use [Git](https://git-scm.com/downloads) or [GitHub Desktop](https://desktop.github.com/) to clone the [spinningup Git repo](https://github.com/openai/spinningup)
+- If you are new to using Git or GitHub check out the documentation/tutorials for [Git](https://www.computerhope.com/issues/ch001927.htm) and [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)
-- The location where the spinningup repo is cloned on your computer can be chosen as desired
+- The location where the spinningup repo is cloned on your computer can be chosen as desired.
   - I prefer to install them in the default location at `C:\Users\bjgra\Documents\GitHub`

 ### Stop spinningup from automatically installing all packages at once